What is anxiety?

 - Your brain becomes hyper alert and senses feel heightened

-In a situation where you are under threat these are all extremely useful adaptations for survival, they allow for an increased chance of survival in either running away or having to stand and fight.
-Of course, if you are for example,visiting the dentist, these physical effects are somewhat less helpful and much more frightening.
+In a situation where you are under threat these are all extremely useful adaptations for survival, they allow for an increased chance of survival by either running away or fighting.
+However, if you are for example, visiting the dentist, these physical effects are somewhat less helpful and much more concerning.

-This fear is amplified if you do not understand what is happening, you may fear you are having a heart attack for example, or the sheer terror of not understanding what is happening to you can increase your anxiety, creating a vicious feedback loop which can cause a sudden panic attack.
+This fear is amplified if you do not understand what is happening, you may fear you are having a heart attack.
+The sheer terror of not understanding what is happening to you can create a vicious feedback loop which can cause a sudden panic attack.

 What can we do about Anxiety?

-There is no magic bullet simple cure for anxiety, and whilst that might seem disheartening it doesn’t need to be.
+There is no magic bullet instant cure for anxiety, and whilst that might seem disheartening it doesn’t need to be.
 It does not mean we can’t do anything about it; neither should it mean you have no hope of dealing with anxiety.
-It is simply acceptance that anxiety is a natural response which can at times get out of control and overwhelm you, ruining your quality of life.
+It is simply acceptance that anxiety is a natural response which has become overdeveloped and has started to ruin your quality of life.

-If we were to eradicate anxiety we would be eliminating part of what it is to be human.
-There are however, problems we can be aware of, choices we can make and actions we can take to moderate and understand our experience of anxiety :
+If we were to eradicate anxiety entirely we would be eliminating part of what it is to be human.
+There are however actions we can take to lessen our anxiety.
+There are choices we can make and actions we can take to moderate and understand our experience of anxiety :

 Alcohol is perhaps the most common coping mechanism for anxiety, especially so for social anxiety.
 The phrase ‘dutch courage’ comes from this form of coping with anxiety, by drinking alcohol we look to dull the feelings of anxiety and take the edge off the constant sense of worry or to gain some social confidence.